-Table D.9-4.
-Typical Noise Levels of

-noise levels would range from 84 to 96 dBA at 50 feet during earthmoving for road construction or up to approximately 95 dBA during helicopter operations for installing the line or certain structures.
+Typical noise levels at 50 feet for the types of construction equipment that would be used are listed in Table D.9-4.
+Construction activities within the Project ROW, staging areas, and substations would create both intermittent and continuous noises.
+Examples of intermittent construction noise would be the noise from passing trucks, loading operations, or moments of drilling, and continuous noise would be sustained by idling equipment or pumps and generators that operate at constant speeds.
+The maximum intermittent construction noise levels would range from 84 to 96 dBA at 50 feet during earthmoving for road construction or up to approximately 95 dBA during helicopter operations for installing the line or certain structures.
 Continuous noise levels from construction would be lower because most equipment would not be operated steadily.
 At 50 feet, continuous noise levels would reach a maximum of approximately 77 dBA.
 At 100 feet, these levels would range up to 71 dBA, and at 200 feet, 65 dBA.
 These levels would diminish over additional distance and could be reduced further by intervening structures and other noise sources within the area.